go-spatial/tegola-docs/content/documentation/debugging.md

 ## Client side

-When debugging client side, it's often helpful to to see an outline of a tile along with it's Z/X/Y values.
+When debugging client side, it's often helpful to see an outline of a tile along with it's Z/X/Y values.
 To encode a debug layer into every tile add the query string variable debug=true to the URL template being used to request tiles.
 For example:

 ```
 http://localhost:8080/maps/mymap/{z}/{x}/{y}.vector.pbf?debug=true